Lisbon Trams Part One:

 Below: Courtesy of David Gourlay are these pictures from March/April 2010 of the track works affecting the P. do Comércio.
 David writes: "A new loop is currently under construction at the western end of Praça do Comércio.
 The whole square has been a building site for the last year but the race is on to finish it before the Pope's visit in May.
 The west sidings have been completely removed and the east ones shortened, though they're still in use.
 The track with Tourist Tram 10 is now completely isolated and the neighbouring connected siding is long enough for one tram only (and isused by all tourist trams).
 The idea of the loop is to remove the need for the tourist trams to reverse.
 In high season this caused a lot of problems if a tram coming back from the tour arrived before the next one was due out, as it would then be blocking the line".
 Tram 10 is shown (far left) being moved to its new location.

-Also pictured below, right, by David Gourlay, is museum tram 283 which in March made a photo stop at Corpo Santo on the curve normally used by route 25 - which may have made it the first bogie tram to go there since the route 19 closed in April, 1991.
+Also pictured below, right, by David Gourlay, is museum tram 283 which in March made a photo stop at Corpo Santo on the curve normally used by route 25, which may have made it the first bogie tram to go there since the route 19 (to Alcantara Terra) closed in April, 1991.
 Pictured left is Tourist Tram 10 being moved to its new location.

 Lisbon's tram network map has seen large cuts over the last 25 years.
-Having been reduced to five routes, from 2018 it has six remaining services, which are all operated by the Carris company.
-On 24 April 2018, after almost 22 years of closure, the route 24, was reopened, albeit in a shortened form from Praça Camões (near the Chiado exit of the Metro station of Baixa-Chiado) to Campolide.
+Having been reduced to five routes for many years, from 2018 it has six remaining services, which are all operated by the Carris company.
+The sixth route was a restoration, on 24 April 2018 after almost 22 years of closure, of part of the route 24.
+This shortened route runs from from Praça Camões (near the Chiado exit of the Metro station of Baixa-Chiado) to Campolide.
 The six surviving routes are, therefore:

-Before it reaches Belém it also stops at the Carris tram depot at santo Amaro where the Carris musuem is also located.
+Before it reaches Belém the tram also stops at the Carris tram depot at Santo Amaro where the Carris museum is located.

 All other Lisbon tram routes nowadays are operated by the smaller "remodelados" trams.

-Ajuda cemetery is one of three burial grounds which formed termini for Lisbon trams.
+Ajuda cemetery is one of three burial grounds which formed historical termini for various Lisbon tram routes.
 The cemetery terminus at Prazeres is still functioning, on route 25, but the route 17 to the Alto do São João cemetery has long since ceased to operate.

-Before its rerouting from Belém, route 18 had been reported to be facing complete closure and was also threatened with curtailment at its former western end at Largo do Calvário (near Santo Amaro tram depot).
-Approval existed to construct a new turning loop at Calvário, near Santo Amaro depot, but that was never built.
+Before its most recent rerouting, route 18 had been reported to be facing complete closure and had also been threatened with curtailment at its former western end at Largo do Calvário (near Santo Amaro tram depot).
+Indeed, approval existed to construct a new turning loop at Calvário, near Santo Amaro depot, but that was not built.
 In 2009, the starting point for this route had been moved to P. Figueira from Rua da Alfândega but in 2012 its starting point was Cais do Sodre.